Dominion sues Newsmax and One America News over election fraud claims

 Newxmax and OAN have tried to outflank Fox News on the right, and Dominion claims that the networks aired and endorsed the false election claims to court Trump and boost ratings.

-Dominion’s complaint against OAN’s parent company, Herring Networks, also names its founder, Robert Herring, and his son, OAN chief executive Charles Herring, as well as on-air personalities Chanel Rion and Christina Bobb.
+Dominion’s complaint against OAN’s parent company, Herring Networks, also names its founder, Robert Herring, and his son, president Charles Herring, as well as on-air personalities Chanel Rion and Christina Bobb.
 The network did not immediately return The Washington Post’s inquiry.

+When asked about the lawsuit, Byrne said Dominion is “trying to divert attention” from the forthcoming results of the Republican-led ballot review in Maricopa County, Ariz., and an event being held this week by MyPillow chief executive Mike Lindell, whom Dominion has also sued for defamation over election fraud claims.
+“Dominion knows they are in for a tough week,” Byrne said.
+He also said Dominion’s lawsuit contained factual errors about his activities.

-Byrne did not immediately return an inquiry from The Post.
-He has advised Trump on overturning the election results.
+Byrne has advised Trump on overturning the election results.
 Dominion’s lawsuit alleges that Byrne bankrolled and promoted a viral disinformation campaign against Dominion.
-He is also helping to fund a Republican-led “audit” of ballots in Arizona, for which OAN’s Bobb has also been publicly fundraising.
+He is also helping to fund the ballot review in Arizona, for which OAN’s Bobb has also been publicly fundraising.

-Dominion filed the lawsuits against Byrne and OAN’s parent company in a federal court in Washington, D.C.
+Dominion filed the lawsuits against Byrne and OAN’s parent company in a federal court in D.C.
 The company filed its lawsuit against Newsmax in Delaware.

-Paul Farhi and Emma Brown contributed.
+Paul Farhi and Emma Brown contributed to this report, which has been updated with Byrne’s response to the lawsuit.